 Avoid any form of rocks or pebbles around your roses.
-This will do the opposite of what you want to achieve, heating up the soil and draining moisture away from the roots.
+This will do the opposite of what you want to achieve, heating up the soil and drying moisture away from the roots.
 It will also leak unwanted nutrients into the soil.

-ALWAYS AVOID any mulches contains eucalyptus leaves or Pine needles.
+ALWAYS AVOID any mulches containing eucalyptus leaves or Pine needles.
 Roses do not like eucalyptus as it changes the acidity of the soil, decreasing the plants immunity to infections and pests – it may eventually kill your roses.